mwunsch/jquery-renewal/README.md

 * Make better examples
 * Make a homepage
-* Add an option to make carousels circular (infinitly repeating)
 * Add an option to make a vertical carousel
 * More events?